ibm-cloud-docs/EventStreams/enabling_monitoring.md

 Consider your bandwidth requirements; is there enough bandwidth available in the source cluster?
 Your source cluster needs to have some headroom to run mirroring.
 See [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for cluster bandwidth limits and use [Event Streams Metrics](/docs/EventStreams?topic=EventStreams-metrics) to determine how busy your source cluster is and whether it has the headroom for mirroring.

-## Step 2: enable service-to-service bindings
+## Step 2: Enable service-to-service bindings
 {: #step2_bindings}

 A service-to-service binding between both instances must be configured to allow both instances to communicate.
 To configure, complete the following steps: